LinkUpStudio/ruby-course-presentations/5/PITCHME.md

 #### Preparation

-Check RoR version to make sure that RoR has been installed
+Check Rails version <br>to make sure that Rails has been installed

 ```bash
 $ rails -v